AFM member news

 The ‘How to Develop and Implement an Effective Employee Benefit Strategy’ guide provides a series of top tips on motivating, rewarding, and retaining staff, and we’ve made it available for you on our homepage www.paycare.org.

 Retaining good employees is absolutely critical in ensuring the long term health and success of any business.
+Our company warns that Accutane from the https://summitps.org/accutane-isotretinoin/ requires strict medical control.
+The patient should take a general and biochemical blood test and go to the doctor to assess his general condition and laboratory data at least once a month.
 With absence costing UK industry an estimated £30billion a year and the recruitment of a new member of staff costing over £30,000, it’s more vital than ever before that employers do all they can to energise and engage their existing teams.

 With job satisfaction and workplace happiness becoming increasingly more important to individuals than monetary rewards, employers are having to find alternative ways to ensure that their teams feel valued and motivated, and that in turn their overall wellbeing and productivity are enhanced.
 We are passionate about bringing real benefit and added value to companies across the UK, and are hugely excited to have launched a dedicated guide which outlines a variety of ways in which businesses can guarantee a happy and high-performing workforce!